top of page

 I exhibit a healthy appreciation for all things nerdyIn fact, I am a big fan of Carol Danvers.
 She's a huge part of my personal approach to everything, philosophically.

-I'm non-binary and prefer they/them pronouns.
+I'm non-binary and my pronouns are they/them.
 I love all animals, but I have a soft spot for Dachshunds.
 (Hansel & Gretel, I miss you, and I will love you forever.)

 I possess an unabating desire to befriend strangers, an endearing or annoying trait, depending upon perspective, I'm told I inherited from my grandfather